 How can we deal with ten year forecasting and planning in an interesting way?
 The naive approach would be to simply guess what state of the world will be probable in ten years, and then describe that as well as we can.
 This is akin to a kind of science fiction writing, and can add… Continue reading Ten year horizons – a methodological note

 The IMF has published an update of its interesting uncertainty index.
-Noone will be surprised to find that the Covid-19 pandemic and the presidential elections drove uncertainty up, but the real scoop in the chart is the overall slant of the curve we can construct: If the upward slope of the curve suggests that independent of the actual events the world is getting more and … Continue reading The long arc of uncertainty bends towards…?
+Noone will be surprised to find that the Covid-19 pandemic and the presidential elections drove uncertainty up, but the real scoop in the chart is the overall slant of the curve we can construct: If the upward slope of the curve suggests that independent… Continue reading The long arc of uncertainty bends towards…?

 In Gary Klein's work on insights, Seeing What Other's Don't (2013), the author spends a fair bit of time on discussing what happens when we have had an insight, and why so many organizations ignore them.
 His explanation is that many organizations lack a process for changing goals or adapting objectives.
 Klein notes: People often… Continue reading Revising goals (Strategy II)